dina3e/ant_helloworld/README.md

 ```
 ###Setup the HelloWorld java application

 We want to separate the source from the generated files, so our java source files will be in src folder.
-All generated files should be under build, and there splitted into several subdirectories for the individual steps: classes for our compiled files and jar for our own JAR-file.
+All generated files should be under build, and there split into several subdirectories for the individual steps: classes for our compiled files and jar for our own JAR-file.

 Create the src directory for our project ( from what ever you java project root is ).
 ```